wireapp/wire-server/src/how-to/install/helm.rst

    cp ../values/wire-server/demo-secrets.example.yaml secrets.yaml
    cp ../values/wire-server/demo-values.example.yaml values.yaml

-Or, if you are not in wire-server-deploy any more:
+Or, if you are not in wire-server-deploy, download example demo values and secrets:

 .. code:: shell